sroccaserra/fretboarder/README.md

 Requirements
 ------------

-Fretboarder uses ncurses, you can install it with:
+Fretboarder requires ncurses Ruby bindings.
+You can install them with:

     > gem install ncurses

 Usage
 -----

-If you have the `RUBYOPT` environment variable set with `-rubygems`, or if you allready installed ncurses outside gem, just start the script:
+If you have the `RUBYOPT` environment variable set with `-rubygems`, or if you allready installed ncurses Ruby bindings outside gem, just start the script:

     > lib/fretboarder.rb [options]

-Else, you can either add `require 'rubygems'` in the script, or start it as:
+Else, you can start it as:

-    > RUBYOPT=-rubygems lib/fretboarder.rb [options]
+    > ruby -rubygems lib/fretboarder.rb [options]

 Options
 -------